Accessibility Statement for Engineering: professions, practice and skills 1 (T176)

 Mode of study

 Most of this module’s study materials are online.
 Online materials are composed of pages of text with images, audio/video clips of 1-10 minutes long (all with transcripts/subtitles) and diagrams.
 Online materials also include links to external resources, online forums and online tutorial rooms.
-Printed materials are provided for some module content.

 This module provides online tutorials.
 Although not compulsory, attendance at tutorials will help you consolidate your learning.